MicrosoftDocs/learn/learn-pr/azure/monitor-azure-vm-using-diagnostic-data/includes/2-monitor-vm-health.md

-In this unit, you explore the metrics available in Azure and look at ways to use Azure Monitor Metrics to monitor a virtual machine (VM).
+In this unit, you explore the metrics available in Azure, and look at ways to use Azure Monitor Metrics to monitor a virtual machine (VM).

-## Overview of Azure Monitor metrics
+## Azure Monitor metrics

 Azure Monitor has two main features for collecting and storing monitoring data: Azure Monitor Metrics and Azure Monitor Logs.
 Metrics are numerical values that are collected at regular intervals and describe some aspect of a system at a particular time.
 Metrics can measure performance, resource utilization, error counts, user behavior, or any other aspect of the system that you can quantify.